User Feedback: Top Tips for Product Developers

 When you know that a certain feature will bring you new business, it makes sense to prioritize it (even if the effort level is high).

-If many of your paying customers are reporting the same bug, you should probably look into it soon.
+If many of your paying customers are reporting the same bug, you should look into it quickly.
+A solid bug report process helps your team track and triage issues fast.
 You can also address their feedback to let them know you've heard them and will work on it.

 The bottom line is this: it’s easy to fall in love with your own ideas.
 After all, you built this tool, so you know best what it’s missing, right?

 Well, sometimes.
 But it’s important to keep your eyes on the prize.
-And customer satisfaction and loyalty are the ultimate prize.
+When you consistently measure customer satisfaction and customer loyalty, you'll see the impact of good feedback management play out directly in your numbers.

 3. Closing the feedback loop